ascherrer-em/docs/docs/abc.md

 | $0.60 < G < 0.75$ | 20%                | 30%                | 50%                |

 > **$G < 0.6$ indicates that no classification can take place.

+This reads that if $G=0.95$, the class A should contain the first 10% of objects, the class B the next 10% and class C all other customers.

+Similarly, if $G=0.70$, the class A should contain the first 20% of objects, the class B the next 30% and class C all other customers.